2008 Washington gubernatorial election: Debates

 The Gregoire campaign had sought a sixth debate in Tacoma, sponsored by the Tacoma News-Tribune.
 The Rossi campaign instead sought a sixth debate in Vancouver, Washington, sponsored by The Columbian.
 The local Camas-Washougal Rotary Club went so far as to reserve a venue for October 8.
 The campaigns could not agree on either event.

 The Gregoire campaign had set aside August 15 for a pre-primary radio debate with Rossi on Seattle NPR station KUOW-FM.
 Rossi declined to appear, giving Gregoire solo airtime.

 Results

-These are the gubernatorial election results as of 11/25/2008 10:45 PM PST.

-Early declaration

 Gregoire declared victory after late evening returns were posted, with 42% of the statewide vote counted, showing her with a 52% lead over Rossi.
 By 10:30 PM PST (1:30 AM EST) all five major television networks had called the race for Gregoire.
 The Rossi campaign called the networks' declarations "premature" and did not concede defeat that evening.
 Rossi held out hope that late ballots would carry him, as late returns had reversed an early Gregoire lead in 2004.
 Rossi conceded the next morning.

-Concession

 Rossi conceded defeat in the gubernatorial election on November 5.
 In his concession speech, he indicated that he was not planning a return to politics.
+Rossi's retirement from politics was short-lived: in 2010 he ran in (and lost) the race for United States Senate against Patty Murray.